auschill/ParallelProgrammingLabs/docs/Vitis_HLS_Tutor/Install_Vitis.md

 # Start setting up your board

 # FPGA Board and Vitis Installation Guide.
-In this course, we will be using the AMD AUP ZU3 from AMD university program.
-This course goes through topics such as: FPGA architecture, verilog testbenches and verification, Finite State Machines, and Digital computer design.
-The software suite we will be using for this coures will be the
+In this course, we will be using the AMD AUP ZU3 board, provided through the AMD University Program.
+The course covers topics such as FPGA architecture, Verilog testbenches and verification, finite state machines (FSMs), and digital computer design.

-AMD Vits/Vivado suite.
-Vivado is a program that takes verilog code and synthesizes it into RTL code that can be implemented and programmed to the FPGA Board.
-Vivado also allows simulations of the verilog code to see how it performs.
-Vitis is a High Level Synthesis (HLS) tool from AMD that synthesis C++ code into RTL code.
+We will use the AMD Vivado and Vitis software suite throughout this course:

+Vivado is a design tool that synthesizes Verilog code into gate-level implementations for FPGAs.
+It enables you to perform RTL synthesis, implement your design onto the FPGA, and run simulations to verify functional behavior.

+Vitis is AMD’s High-Level Synthesis (HLS) tool, which compiles C or C++ code into synthesizable RTL, allowing high-level algorithmic designs to be implemented on the FPGA.

 # What is Verilog?